edgexfoundry/edgex-docs/docs_src/microservices/application/ApplicationServiceAPI.md

 This API removes all existing functions pipelines previously added via `SetDefaultFunctionsPipeline`, `AddFunctionsPipelineForTopics` or `LoadConfigurableFunctionPipelines`

-### MakeItRun
+### Run

-`MakeItRun() error`
+`Run() error`

 This API starts the configured trigger to allow the Functions Pipeline to execute when the trigger receives data.
 The internal webserver is also started.
-This is a long running API which does not return until the service is stopped or MakeItStop() is called.
+This is a long running API which does not return until the service is stopped or Stop() is called.
 An error is returned if the trigger can not be create or initialized or if the internal webserver encounters an error.

-!!! example "Example - MakeItRun"
+!!! example "Example - Run"

     ```go
-    if err := service.MakeItRun(); err != nil {
+    if err := service.Run(); err != nil {
-       logger.Errorf("MakeItRun returned error: %s", err.Error())
+       logger.Errorf("Run returned error: %s", err.Error())
        os.exit(-1)
     }